te25son/Coursera/Into to Scripting in Python/Course 2 - Python Data Representations/Week 3/Video 3 - Objects and References.md

 ### TLDR:

-Objects can have as many names as you can give it.
+An object can have as many names as you can give it.
 Whatever you do to one name will happen to every other name sharing the same object.